ChadiEch/tasket/DEPLOY_FRONTEND.md

      ```

 4. **Configure the service**
-   - Railway should automatically detect the Dockerfile.frontend
+   - Railway will automatically detect this as a Node.js project
    - The build process will:
-     - Install dependencies
+     - Install dependencies using pnpm
      - Build the React application
-     - Serve the static files using `serve`
+     - Serve the static files using `vite preview`

 5. **Deploy**
    - Railway will automatically deploy your frontend